MENU

 “In simple words, you want to describe who your ideal client is,” said Money.
 “What is his/her demographic?
 What are their interests, their wants, hopes, needs [and] dreams?
 Where are they (geographically and online through groups, websites, etc.)?
 This is how we are able to strategically target them.”

 Your marketing analysis should also identify potential members of your audience you haven’t previously considered.
-These could be people who need products or services tangentially related to the ones you already offer, or who need your existing products and services for a use case you hadn’t thought to market.
+These could be people who need products or services tangentially related to the ones you already offer.
+Or, they could be those who need your existing products and services for a use case you hadn’t thought to market.
 This could provide an opportunity for upselling and cross-selling your products or services.
 In addition to identifying new markets, a marketing analysis should determine the potential growth rate of the market.

-As part of your marketing analysis, audit your website and content to identify areas you could optimize for search engines.
-Search engine optimization, or SEO, is the process of ensuring the content of your website and social media platforms encourages search engines to crawl your pages and rank them highly in search results.
+As part of your marketing analysis, audit your website and content to identify areas you could improve to build a more successful SEO strategy.
+SEO, or search engine optimization, is the process of ensuring the content of your website and social media platforms encourages search engines to rank your pages highly in search results.
 Ideally, your website will appear on page one of the Google results when your audience searches for keywords and phrases associated with your brand, products and services.

 A marketing analysis should include a review of your paid advertisement campaigns, such as pay-per-click ads.
-You should not only look for new ways to expand your reach with paid ads, but also focus on what you are currently doing and how effective it has been.
-This can reveal opportunities to optimize your paid advertisement spend by tailoring ads to your target audience’s interests, boosting engagement and conversions.
+You should not only look for new ways to expand your reach with paid ads, but you should also focus on what you are currently doing and how effective it has been.
+This can reveal opportunities to optimize your paid advertising spend by tailoring ads to your target audience’s interests — boosting engagement and conversions.